 SECTION 2.
 The School Leader shall institute procedures for the maintenance of health records, demonstrating the immunization status of every student enrolled or attending the School, and for the completion of all necessary reports in accordance with Missouri Department of Health and Senior Services’ guidelines.

-Transportation Model Policy
+Transportation Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.